-There are a lot of different counter top and under counter models available in the market, and a great place to start is our 2018 Editor’s Choice – Tyent’s 11 series water ionizers.
-Tyent offers premium options for both counter top and under counter water ionizers.
+There is a lot of countertop and under counter models available on the market, and a great place to start is our 2019 Editor’s Choice – Tyent’s 11 series water ionizers.
+Tyent offers premium options for both the countertop and under counter water ionizers.

 Both the Tyent ACE-13 and Tyent UCE-11 models can create alkaline water that contains molecular hydrogen – while sporting the same smart touchscreen interface, medical-grade 11 or 13-plate technology, turbo function, -ORP levels, and other technologically advanced features.
 Tyent machines also come with a lifetime warranty.

 To ensure that you get the best quality for the best price, our FREE Water Ionizer Buyer’s Guide is a quick read that also reveals 10 shortcuts to the best ionizer purchase – so grab your copy before you start shopping around.